andsmedeiros/uevloop/README.md

 ### System pools

-The `syspools` module is a container for the system internal object pools.
-It contains pools for events and linked list nodes used by the core modules.
+The `syspools` component is a container for the system internal object pools.
+It contains pools for events and linked list nodes used by the core components.

-The system pools module is meant to be internally operated only.
-The only responsibility of the programmer is to allocate, initialise and provide it to other core modules.
+The system pools component is meant to be internally operated only.
+The only responsibility of the programmer is to allocate, initialise and provide it to other core components.

 To configure the size of each pool created, edit `src/uel_config.h`.